This article was first published in May 2023 and has been revised to focus on new information about sun protection in 2024.

 Visible light plays a substantial role in the development of melasma.
 Women who have been pregnant or have been on birth control pills are especially prone to it.

 Until recently, the only real protection we had for visible light was the mineral iron oxide, which is added to makeup and tinted sunscreen (either chemical or physical).
-For patients who suffer from unwanted pigmentation on the face, I recommend using tinted products to help combat this issue.
+For patients who suffer from unwanted pigmentation on the face, such as melasma, I recommend using tinted products to help combat this issue.
+There are some lovely tinted mineral sunscreens and some great tinted chemical sunscreens from Europe as well.

-I’m encouraged that two new chemical ingredients have been approved in Europe: BDBP and TriAsorB.
-Both cover the visible light spectrum, are untinted, and are available in certain products in Europe, such as Avene Intense Protect 50+.
+In 2023, two new chemical ingredients were approved in Europe: BDBP and TriAsorB.
+Both cover the visible light spectrum, are un-tinted, and are available in certain products in Europe, such as Avene Intense Protect 50+.

 My advice for maximizing sun protection